Why You Should Definitely Travel to Morocco in January

 Yes, I know that we were viewed as rich westerners who could afford to pay the extra, but it’s the principle of the matter.
 Plus it’s always fun to be taken advantage of, particularly when you’re a defenceless woman.

-The weather is perfect in Morocco in Winter
+The weather is perfect in Morocco in winter

 Marrakech in particular seems to have splendid weather all year round, with an average temperature of 29°C (84°F) in the hotter months and 13°C (55°F) in the wintertime.